germsvel/phoenix_test/README.md

 assert html =~ "Hello, guest!"
 ```

-But if we're testing a page is static, we have to resort to controller testing:
+But if we're testing a static page, we have to resort to controller testing:

 ```elixir
 conn = get(conn, ~p"/greet_page")